DRIVER ED. UPDATES (as of August 15, 2023)

 You must be 14½ years of age for the required 30-hour classroom portion.
 Driver Education is offered through a private contractor, Jordan Driving School, after school hours, Saturdays, holiday breaks and during summer months.
 Driver Education is offered to each eligible student residing within Wake County, who pays a $65 fee to register for a class.
 A lead teacher at each of the WCPSS high schools is assigned to administer the Driver Education program.

-For additional information, a message may be left for the lead teacher, who will return the call as soon as possible.
-You may also call Jordan Driving School, or visit their web site at www.jordandriving.com.
-On the website you will find general information, email addresses for the lead teachers, specific classroom dates and a list of additional classes that might be available.
-For Behind the Wheel questions or information specific to your school, contact your lead teacher.
+You may call Jordan Driving School, or visit their website at www.jordandriving.com.
+On the website, you will find general information, email addresses for the lead teachers, specific classroom dates, and a list of additional classes that might be available.
+WYWLA does not offer onsite classes.